PeterMonev/Boutique-Shop-PLP-Project/README.md

 ## :pencil2: About The Project

-This is a web application for a Boutique Shop that specializes in selling and clothes, shoes , bags, watches.
-The web application is built using the JavaScript, CSS, HTML for data using JSON.
+It is a front-end based web application only and is a boutique store that specializes in selling clothes, shoes, bags, watches.
+The web application is built using JavaScript, CSS, HTML for data using JSON. save to their shopping cart and view their account information.
 The application provides a user-friendly interface for customers to browse through the inventory, buy products and save in their shoping cart, and seeing their account information.

 ## Live-demo